-Nicholas J. Nowak is a trial lawyer and director in Sterne Kessler’s Trial & Appellate Practice.
+Nicholas J. Nowak is a trial lawyer and director in Sterne Kessler’s Trial & Appellate Practice Group.
 For over 20 years, he has focused on representing clients in complex patent and trademark matters in federal courts and in investigations before the United States International Trade Commission (ITC).
 Nick’s clients have included industry leaders in the pharmaceutical, medical device, automotive, electronics, and software industries.
 Nick’s practice also includes anti-counterfeiting and trademark enforcement as well as developing novel anti-counterfeiting solutions and strategies for his clients.

 Nick has extensive experience in all aspects of the litigation process, from pleading, discovery, motions practice and claim construction proceedings in the district courts to appeals.
 He leverages this broad experience to develop and implement creative case strategies to achieve his clients’ business objectives.
 He has served as trial counsel in multiple proceedings and has handled and argued appeals before the United States Court of Appeals for the Federal Circuit and the Maryland Court of Appeals.